TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/00 - Scalar and Vector Potential.md

 This property is obvious, because the curl of a vector field represents the rotation or circulation of the field, and it does not have any divergence component, and the divergence measures the rate of change of the field's magnitude in all directions.
 So we can express the magnetic field as the curl of a vector potential:
 $$\vec{B} = \nabla \times \vec{A}$$ where $\vec{A}$ is the magnetic vector potential, which is a vector field whose curl gives the magnetic field.
 The vector potential is not unique; different choices of $\vec{A}$ can lead to the same magnetic field $\vec{B}$, as adding the gradient of any scalar function to $\vec{A}$ does not change its curl.
+##### Properties of the potentials
+Definition of potential: a potential is a scalar or vector field from which a force field(physical field you can observe) can be derived(spatial or temporal rate of change).
+Why do we use potentials?
+They are powerful tools to express and analyze physical fields, for example the allow us to express conservation laws in a more intuitive way, they simplify Maxwell's equations, and they can encode fields into a simpler, more fundamental form.

 ## References